LOADING ...

 certainly was not how it all came about

-A lot of the tape Travis found, contained a good
+A lot of the tape boxes Travis found, a good

-But also quite a few that had my memory
+But also a few that had slipped my memory

-But these first two songs I could forget
+But these first two I could never forget

-the first two songs I wrote and recorded,
+were the first two songs I and recorded,

 My first time in a studio

-Hearing songs for the first time in 40 years
+Hearing these songs for the first time in 40

 was a

-of that first experience, of where and how the were written
+of that first experience, of and how the songs were written

-Who played on the sessions, who was just around the studio
+Who played on the sessions, who was just hanging around the

-was going on in the music world beyond
+What was going on in the music world

-Mobile and how in the can we get there
+and how in the hell can we get there

 is Ry classic Buena Vista Social Club album

-The original idea of having great musicians Mali
+The original of having great musicians from Mali

-travel to Cuba and validate the Cuban roots of Carribean music
+travel to Cuba and the Afro Cuban roots of Carribean music

 Turned into a tropical trainwreck, it is all wonderfully